Our Business Law Services

 Cons:

 - Additional Paperwork.
-S corporations are required to hold annual director and shareholder meetings, maintain minutes from those meetings, adopt by-laws, and maintain records of stock transfers and various records.
+S corporations are required to hold annual director and shareholder meetings, maintain minutes from those meetings, adopt bylaws, and maintain records of stock transfers and other various records.

 - Shareholder Compensation Requirements.
 A shareholder must receive reasonable compensation.
 The IRS takes notice of shareholder red flags like low salary/high distribution combinations, and may reclassify your distributions as wages.
 You could pay a higher employment tax because of an audit with these results.